devOpifex/ambiorix-site/docs/ambiorix/04-routing.md

 app$start()
 ```

-In the app above when the client (browser) points to `/about` the server goes over the handlers in the order they are specified looking for a match, the first `/` does not match, the second `/about` does; it therefore runs the `handler` which sends a response back.
+In the app above when the client (browser) points to `/about` the server goes over the handlers in the order they are specified looking for a match, the first `/` does not match, the second `/about` does; it therefore runs that handler which sends a response back.

 ## Handler